jetmartin/apicurio/README.md

 - `apicurio.versions.reverse` : Reverse Versions order by default.
 - `apicurio.tools.preview.OPENAPI` : Use or not Swagger-preview if [swagger-viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer) plugin is available for OPENAPI.

+## Using multiples registries

+If you use differents registries on different projects, use Workspace settings to override defaults.
+You car use the the `Settings` > `Workspace` > `Apicurio` pannel or create a `.vscode/setttings.json` file.

 ## Release Notes

 See [Changelog].